SamanZahedi/Hotel-bookings/Readme.md

 ## Hello team!

-### please fork the repo and make your changes in your own branch and them make a pull request.
+### please fork the repo and make your changes in your own branch and then make a pull request.